Skip to content

 What are the magic bytes for .rm files?

-The magic bytes for RealMedia streaming media file files are 2E 52 4D 46 at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for RealMedia streaming media file (.rm) files are 2E 52 4D 46 at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .rm file?